Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 Beyond the Certificate: Understanding RCEP's Real Requirements

 For global buyers sourcing from Vietnam, Thailand, Indonesia, and other ASEAN nations, the Regional Comprehensive Economic Partnership (RCEP) offers significant tariff advantages.
-A common misconception is that simply obtaining a Certificate of Origin (COO) from your supplier automatically qualifies your goods for zero tariffs.
+A common misconception is that simply obtaining a Certificate of Origin (COO) from your supplier automatically qualifies your goods for zero or reduced tariffs.
 The reality is more complex.
-The COO is just the final step, proving that your products meet the agreement's strict Rules of Origin (ROO), primarily the Regional Value Content (RVC) calculation.
-Getting this wrong can lead to unexpected duties, penalties, and supply chain delays.
+The COO is the final output, but its validity hinges on your product meeting specific Rules of Origin (ROO), with Regional Value Content (RVC) being a critical calculation.

 What is Regional Value Content (RVC) and Why It Matters